-Aspergillosis precipitin is a laboratory test performed on a patient’s blood.
-It is ordered when a doctor suspects that you have an infection that could be caused by the fungus Aspergillus.
+Aspergillus precipitin is a laboratory test performed on your blood.
+It’s ordered when a doctor suspects that you have an infection caused by the fungus Aspergillus.

 Aspergillosis is a fungal infection caused by Aspergillus, a fungus found in homes and outdoors.
-It is most commonly found on dead leaves, stored grains, compost piles, and other decaying vegetation.
-It may also be found on marijuana leaves.
+It’s most commonly found on stored grains, and decaying vegetation such as dead leaves, stored grains, and compost piles.
+It may also be found on cannabis leaves.

-- Invasive aspergillosis, also called pulmonary aspergillosis, can spread throughout the body via the bloodstream.
-It can damage the lungs, kidneys, heart, brain, and nervous system, especially in people with weak immune systems.
+Also called pulmonary aspergillosis, this infection can spread throughout the body via the bloodstream.
+It can damage the lungs, kidneys, heart, brain, and nervous system, especially in people with weakened immune systems.

 Symptoms of aspergillosis can vary.
-For example, one patient may have a dry cough, which is minor.
-However, another may cough up large quantities of blood, which requires urgent medical care.
+For example, one person may have a dry cough.
+Another may cough up large quantities of blood, which requires urgent medical care.